selimerunkut/factastichealth_website/_posts/2018-03-22-eat-your-healthy-salad-with-every-meal.md

 dressing.
 Sometimes I was adding a pinch of salt to my big bowl but that was it as far as flavor enhancers go.
 Don't be intimidated by the salads, try to enjoy them, if you don't, in the beginning, you will after a while.
-This kind of disease&nbsp;forces us even to train our taste buds.
+This kind of disease forces us even to train our taste buds.
 Eat your salads, chew them well and stay healthy.
 Till next time.